Buy traffic using OpenRTB

 For example, if your adserver currency is USD (set in the Settings / Common menu) but the cur: ["EUR"] parameter is specified, the bid will be automatically converted to EUR.

-By default, a banner endpoint supports only one dimension (e.g., 200×400).
+By default, a banner endpoint supports only one size (e.g., 200×400).
 This behavior is defined in the corresponding zone form.
-You must adjust the "Dimension matching method" property of the needed zone(s) to support multiple dimensions within the same endpoint.
+You must adjust the "Size matching method" property of the needed zone(s) to support multiple sizes within the same endpoint.

-Also, the system will allow you to link ads of different dimensions to that zone.
+Also, the system will allow you to link ads of different sizes to that zone.

 Reporting